manuGil/lecture-notes/swc-notes/shell-notes.md

 done
 ```

 > Explain how to define variables, and that they can be invoke using `$variablename` or `${variablename}`.
-The later reduces ambiguity.
+The latter reduces ambiguity.

 c.
 Another case.
-If we want to modify all files in `/creatures` directory, but make a back-up firts.
+If we want to modify all files in `/creatures` directory, but make a back-up first.
 We can try to use wildcards for this

 ```shell
 cp *.dat original-*.dat